ttskch/select2-bootstrap4-theme/README.md

 1. Fix [src/layout.scss](src/layout.scss), [src/_single.scss](src/_single.scss) or [src/_multiple.scss](src/_multiple.scss)
 1. Do `npm run build:both`
-1. Send me a Pull Requeest
+1. Send me a Pull Request

 You can use [docs](docs) dir for your development.